nickfargo/might/src/potential.coffee.md

 `Potential` is a type of `Deferral` that issues `Interest`s, an extension of `Promise`s, to consumers who `invest` in the `Potential` to express their interest in its eventual resolution.
-As with a `Promise` to a `Deferral`, an `invest`ed consumer may use its `Interest` to observe and register callbacks to its associated `Potential`.
+As with a `Promise` to a `Deferral`, an `invest`ed consumer may use its acquired `Interest` to observe and register callbacks to its associated `Potential`.

 Each call to `invest` issues a unique `Interest`.
 A retain count of `Interest`s issued is tracked by the owning `Potential`.
 If an `Interest` holder “loses